-

 What makes Geography different from other disciplines?
 The concept of space is the answer.
 This introductory course is intended to inspire students to think spatially – from global phenomenon to local issues.
 By exploring the multi-faceted relationships between people and the world they inhabit, this course will show students how the planet is increasingly inter-connected and how people and places are differentially positioned.
 We examine these topics through a combination of lectures, group work and presentations.200-level: Urban Geography

 This course provides students with a solid grounding in the history, key concepts and major theories in urban geography, and with an understanding of the changing nature of urban environments across the globe.
-Starting from the premise that cities are characterized by both a spatial form and a complex web of relations between people, the course is divided into three parts: an introductory part provides the theoretical and historical context for our geographical inquiries; a second part deals with aspects relating to urban form and planning; and a final part examines people’s urban experiences.200-level: Environment and Society
+Starting from the premise that cities are characterized by both a spatial form and a complex web of relations between people, the course is divided into three parts: an introductory part provides the theoretical and historical context for our geographical inquiries; a second part deals with aspects relating to urban form and planning; and a final part examines people’s urban experiences.200-level: Environment & Society

 The main aim of this course is to help students reflect on the relationship between humans and the so-called natural world, our environment.
 The course is divided into four parts.
 First, we focus on the ways humans have historically imagined nature and the environment.
 Second, we turn our attention toward the ways environments and people have mutually shaped one another through time.
 Third, we consider contemporary environmental movements.
 Finally, we explore attempts at creating a more sustainable future for humans living within and in relation to the environment.200-level: Political Geographies

 Political Geography asks: What are the spatial dimensions of power?
 And, how do political relations, phenomena, and associations play out on a variety of scales?
-In asking these questions, Political Geographers aim to help us better understand the relationships between politics and space, so as to enable us to engage with, and critique, the dynamics and consequences of politics.300-level: Power and Space
+In asking these questions, Political Geographers aim to help us better understand the relationships between politics and space, so as to enable us to engage with, and critique, the dynamics and consequences of politics.300-level: Power & Space

 In addition to studying the uneven socio-spatial relations between people and their man-made environments across the globe, geographers also seek to identify how man-made environments express and reproduce relations of power.
 This course seeks to elucidate some of the ways ‘space’ has been implicated in, and shaped by, political and economic processes.
 The course considers the intersection between space and power on a variety of scales: the nation, the region, the city, and the building.
 We discuss power and space in theory and through a variety of practical case studies.300-level: Sustainable Development